-The disposal cell side slopes (PL-8), an apron to collect and divert precipitation runoff from the disposal cell (PL-9), and two diversion channels to protect the disposal cell from precipitation run-on (PL-10) are all armored with basalt riprap.
+Basalt riprap armors the disposal cell side slopes (PL-5), an apron to collect and divert precipitation runoff from the disposal cell (PL-6), and two diversion channels to protect the disposal cell from precipitation run-on (PL-7).
 There was no evidence of settling, slumping, erosion, or any other modifying process that might affect the integrity of the disposal cell side slopes, apron, or diversion channels.
 Six rock-monitoring test areas were last inspected during the 2017 annual inspection; monitoring is no longer required in accordance with the LTSP because no rock degradation had been observed.

-Precipitation runoff from the disposal cell occasionally ponds in a low-lying area at the southeast corner of the disposal cell; standing water was not present at the time of the inspection (PL-11).
+Precipitation runoff from the disposal cell occasionally ponds in a low-lying area at the southeast corner of the disposal cell; standing water was not present at the time of the inspection (PL-8).
 The riparian-type vegetation that has become established there indicates that the area retains moisture.
 Water collection in this area does not pose a problem because the disposal cell surfaces are designed to drain to the southeast, and any water that ponds there is below the elevation of tailings placed under the engineered cover.
 No maintenance needs were identified.